 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-To conclude the year, pupils will use the text Kensuke’s Kingdom to inspire their writing and deepen their understanding of continents, oceans and countries.
+Pupils will focus on the continent of Africa and will deepen their understanding of continents, oceans and countries.
 In science, pupils will describe the simple functions of the digestive system.
-In addition to this, pupils will name and identify the functions of human teeth.